ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Stateful precompiles are [alpha software](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha).
 Build at your own risk.

-In this tutorial, we used a branch based on Subnet-EVM version `v0.4.10`.
+In this tutorial, we used a branch based on Subnet-EVM version `v0.5.1`.
 You can find the branch [here](https://github.com/ava-labs/subnet-evm/tree/helloworld-official-tutorial-v2).
-The code in this branch is the same as Subnet-EVM version `v0.4.10` except for the `precompile/` directory.
-The `precompile/` directory contains the code for the `HelloWorld` precompile.
+The code in this branch is the same as Subnet-EVM except for the `precompile/contracts/helloworld` directory.
+The directory contains the code for the `HelloWorld` precompile.
 We will be using this precompile as an example to learn how to write a stateful precompile.
 The code in this branch can become outdated.
 You should always use the latest version of Subnet-EVM when you develop your own precompile.